anhbm2112/cameraview/README.md

 # CameraView

-*This project was made thanks to google's cameraview project.*
+*This project was made using google's cameraview project.
+I only made some mods to resolve a problem.
+Still wating for official fix.*

 *This is a preview release.
 The API is subject to change.*